Add more AWS Accounts ¶

 - Create the config files for this account:

-Create the Terraform Backend layer ¶
+Create the OpenTofu Backend layer ¶

 -